shullgroup/rheoQCM/README.md

 The QCMnotes.pdf file has some background information on the rheometric mode of the QCM that we utilize, with some useful references included.

 Modules `DataSaver` and `QCM` in `Modules/` folder are availabe for dealing with the data and doing ananlysis manually.
 Those modules include functions run out of the software.
 You can simply import those modules and do almost the same thing in the software by running your own codes.
+An example code of extrating data from data file can be found in `example/` folder.

 The functions for Matlab version data are locoalized in `QCMFuncs/` folder.